gfx/android-power-assert-plugin/README.md

 # Android Power Assert [![wercker status](https://app.wercker.com/status/b5ff7f4f8ec53e3bc8bed5d6435dc511/s/ "wercker status")](https://app.wercker.com/project/bykey/b5ff7f4f8ec53e3bc8bed5d6435dc511)

-Power Assert, invented in Groovy and being spread around other proramming languages, is becomming a fundamental feature for debugging and testing, especially in unit tests: you no longer need to learn a bunch of test machers such as `assertEquals()`.
+Power Asserts, invented in Groovy and being spread around other proramming languages, are becomming a fundamental feature for debugging and testing, especially in unit tests: you no longer need to learn a bunch of test machers such as `assertEquals()`.

+This plugin is a Gradle build script to provie power asserts to Android to edit Java class files in compilation phases.
+No application code changes are required.
+All you have to do is to depend on `android-power-assert-plugin` and apply `android-power-assert` plugin in `build.gradle`, which automatically enables `assert` statements unless you makes `release` build.

 # Usage